 No doubt the simplest way which takes minimal organization is by getting a taxi.
 You can choose to flag one down yourself or use the grab mobile app on your phone.

-I highly recommend purchasing a local sim card when traveling in Thailand.
-They are super cheap and it will give you internet access when you have no WiFi coverage.
+As well, I highly recommend purchasing a local sim card when traveling in Thailand.
+They are super cheap and will give you internet access when you have no WiFi coverage.
 If you do have some sort of cellar connection I highly recommend using the Grab mobile App over a taxi.
-This way you do not need to worry about getting scammed.
+So you do not need to worry about getting scammed.
 They will also give you the amount on your phone beforehand so you know how much it will cost.